mozfr/transvision/README.md

 * Bash scripting support
 * Python
-* PHP >= 5.6
+* PHP >= 5.6 with the following extensions:
-* Composer (Dependency Manager for PHP, https://getcomposer.org/)
-* mercurial, git, svn to check out data sources (only for a Full installation for production)
-* php5-xsl and GraphViz packages for generating the documentation with [phpDocumentor][]
  * php5-intl for the transliteration feature
  * php-mbstring for multibyte string functions
+ * php5-xsl and GraphViz packages for generating the documentation with [phpDocumentor][]
+* Composer (Dependency Manager for PHP, https://getcomposer.org/)
+* Mercurial, Git to check out data sources (only for a Full installation for production)
-* Apache with mod_rewrite activated
+* Apache with `mod_rewrite` activated
 * [npm][] and eslint for JavaScript files (optional)
 ```
 npm install -g eslint